muximus3/OneAPI/README.md

 # OneAPI

-Easily access multiple ChatGPT or similar APIs with just one line of code/command.
+Easily access multiple ChatGPT or similar APIs using Teaminal/Python

-Save a significant amount of ☕️ time by avoiding the need to read multiple API documents and test them individually.
+`Engage in multi-turn conversations with ChatGPT and automatically save them in a training-specific data format.`

+**Step 1: Installation (requires Python environment):** `pip install one-api-tool -i <https://pypi.org/simple>`

+**Step 2: Start the command:** `one-api`

+**Step 3: Select the API type and set the key and other information following the guide.**

+**Step 4: Initiate the chat dialogue and edit the conversation:**

+- `:clear` to clear the conversation history
+- `:d_clear` to clear the conversation history and system prompt
+- `:undo` to remove the latest message
+- `:save` to save the current session history (the program also saves automatically upon exit)

 The currently supported APIs include:
  - [x] OpenAI Official API.